-The Aquatic Geochemistry laboratory maintains and operates the instruments shown below, dedicated to water quality analysis.
-For instance, we measure dissolved organic and inorganic carbon (DOC, DIC), dissolved sulphides (HS-) and polysulfides (Sn), ammonium (NH4+), and soluble reactive phosphorus (SRP).
-We measure dissolved trace elements such as rare earths and metalloids using a an Agilent triple quadrupole ICP-MS. Finally, we rely on shared facility for solid-phase work, including a LabConco freeze-dryer, a CEM Mars-5 preparation microwave, and a Flash 2000 CHN analyzer.
+The Aquatic Geochemistry laboratory maintains and operates a range of instruments for sediment and water quality analysis.
+For example, we use these instruments to measure solid-phase and dissolved organic and inorganic carbon, dissolved sulfides and polysulphides, ammonium, and soluble reactive phosphorus.
+We also use an Agilent triple quadrupole ICP-MS to measure dissolved trace elements.
+In addition, we have access to shared facilities for solid-phase work, including a LabConco freeze-dryer, a CEM Mars-5 preparation microwave, and a Panalytical AERIS X-ray diffractometer.

-Our 80 m2 lab is fully equipped with the precise tools needed for trace-clean sediment and water chemistry work, including work in anaerobic conditions.
+Our 80 m2 lab is fully equipped with the precise tools needed for trace-clean sediment and water chemistry work, including work under anaerobic conditions.